 - 4 cups vegetable broth, or chicken broth

 - ½ cup Parmesan cheese, shredded.
 Plus additional for serving.

 - 1 tbsp fresh parsley, chopped.
 May use chives if desired

-Turn the Instant Pot to Saute' and add 1 tablespoon olive oil and the chopped shallots.
+- Turn the Instant Pot to Sauté and add 1 Tablespoon olive oil and 2 chopped shallots.
 Stir frequently until shallots begin to slighly caramalize, about 3 minutes.

-Add the Arborio rice and stir to coat with the oil that's already in the pan.
-Add 1/2 cup white wine or a combination of water and white vinegar.
+- Add 1 ½ cups Arborio rice and stir to coat with the oil that's already in the pan.
+Add ½ cup white wine or a combination of water and white vinegar.
 Stir and cook until the wine has almost completely evaporated.
 This takes less than a minute.

-Add the vegetable broth to the rice mixture and stir briefly, making sure the rice is submerged.
+- Add 4 cups vegetable broth to the rice mixture and stir briefly, making sure the rice is submerged.

-Remove lid from Instant Pot.
-Add, salt, 1/2 cup Parmesan cheese, 4 tablespoons butter, and the sautee'd mushrooms.
+- Remove lid from Instant Pot.
+Add 1 teaspoon salt, ½ cup Parmesan cheese, 4 Tablespoons butter, and the sautéed mushrooms.
 Stir until butter and cheese have melted.
-Add fresh chopped parsley.
+Add 1 Tablespoon fresh chopped parsley.
 Stir again.
 Taste and add fresh ground black pepper and additional salt to your liking.
 The rice should be perfectly al dente.

 - To speed things up even more, you can start the shallots in the Instant Pot at the same time you're browning the mushrooms.
 Just keep an eye on the mushrooms and stir them occasionally.